 - Ability to do MU

-15 T2B to start the workout… I am not going to lie, I was not pleased when this workout was announced.
+15 T2B to start the workout… I am not going to lie, I was displeased when this workout was announced.
 I expected T2B in some workout and likely a good number of them, but the first part of the movement?
 At least there was a C&J at the end where I could grab some points if my T2B fell apart.
-Looking at all the movements though, they required a lot of gripping so I had no idea how my C&J would go after 9 minutes.
-I arrived to the workout with a goal of 120 reps in mind for 15.1 and at least 215# on 15.1a.
+Looking at all the movements, though, they required a lot of gripping, so I had no idea how my C&J would go after 9 minutes.
+I arrived at the workout with a goal of 120 reps in mind for 15.1 and at least 215# on 15.1a.

-I went on to complete 123 reps, that is 63 T2Bs!!!
-It was the T2B that limited my total score, but I exceeded my 2014 performance and I exceeded my personally set goal of 120 reps.
-Next up was the C&J. My PR was 225# and I was aiming to hit 90% of that.
-I was feeling good so I started at 195# — no problem.
+I went on to complete 123 reps; that is 63 T2Bs!!!
+It was the T2B that limited my total score, but I exceeded my 2014 performance, and I exceeded my personally set goal of 120 reps.
+Next up was the C&J. My PR was 225#, and I aimed to hit 90% of that.
+I was feeling good, so I started at 195# — no problem.
 I went up to 215# — no problem.
 I decided to go for broke and put on 235# — no problem!
-At this point I realized I had torn a callus on my left hand.
-Determined to get one more shot at it, I put on 245#, during the lift the pain of my torn callus set in and I dropped the bar.
+At this point, I realized I had torn a callus on my left hand.
+Determined to get one more shot at it, I put on 245#; during the lift, the pain of my torn callus set in, and I dropped the bar.

 3, 2, 1, GO!
 I snatched the 95# bar and hit my first overhead squat.
-I stood up to feel myself unbalanced.
-I went for the second one and on my way up I lost my balance and was forced to drop the bar.
+I stood up to feel unbalanced.
+I went for the second one, and on my way up, I lost my balance and was forced to drop the bar.
 “Really?!”
 I thought to myself.
 I picked the bar back up and completed two more reps before dropping the bar again.
 What was going on?
 I went into this workout being so confident of my overhead squat.
-I even practiced them with ease the day before, but on the day of the competition something was failing me.
+I even practiced them with ease the day before, but something was failing me on the day of the competition.
 The multiple failed attempts took a lot out of my motivation.

 I know I made it further than I did in 2014, but I did not hit my goal of completing two rounds.
 This was not my week, but I was determined to do better next week.

 I came in an hour early so I could try/practice MUs.
 “How hard could they be?”
 I thought.
-Now that I had a kip and some strength I figured it would only be a matter of time for me to get the hang of out.
+Now that I had a kip and some strength, I figured it would only be a matter of time for me to get the hang of out.
 I went for my first one — not even close.
-I was able to get the rings to my chest, but there was no way I could lean my body over the rings so I could complete the ring dip.
+I could get the rings to my chest, but there was no way I could lean my body over the rings so I could complete the ring dip.
 This was going to be difficult.
-I practiced the entire hour before the workout and I could not get a single MU.
-I made the decision to replace MUs with ring dips so I could get a workout.
+I practiced the entire hour before the workout, and I could not get a single MU.
+I decided to replace MUs with ring dips so I could get a workout.
 It looked like I was going to take a 0 for this workout.

 3, 2, 1, GO!
-7 ring dips were a piece a cake.
-On to the wall balls where I knew I could hit 50 unbroken, but I decided to break them up early given the length of the workout.
+7 ring dips were a piece of cake.
+On to the wall balls where I knew I could hit 50 unbroken, I decided to break them up early given the workout’s length.
 I went 25, 15, 10.
 Next up was DUs.
-I struggled a bit through them, but made it to 100.
+I struggled a bit through them but made it to 100.
 Now to repeat.
-I went on to complete 388 reps — that is 21 ring dips, 150 wall balls (the equivalent of Karen) and 217 DUs.
+I went on to complete 388 reps — that is, 21 ring dips, 150 wall balls (the equivalent of Karen), and 217 DUs.
 Not a bad score; too bad it did not count.

 “NO BURPEES!!!”
 I thought to myself when the announcement was made.
 Rowing?!?
 Thrusters?!?
 95#!!!
 FINALLY, a workout in my wheelhouse.
-I had joined a friendly challenge for the month of March to row 50 KM and I had already completed the challenge by the time of the announcement.
+I had joined a friendly challenge for March to row 50 KM, and I had already completed the challenge by the time of the announcement.
 Rowing and lightweight thrusters are two things I enjoy and can usually do well.
-While there was a lot of reps and the workout was for time, I was really excited.
+While there were a lot of reps and the workout was for time, I was really excited.
 I set a goal of finishing in 10-12 minutes.

-Coming into the last two rounds I planned to sprint as much as possible.
+Coming into the last two rounds, I planned to sprint as much as possible.
 I had hoped that if I paced correctly, I would still have plenty in the tank.
-Hitting 15 calories was easy and while I do not remember my pace, I knew I was pushing harder than the first two rounds.
+Hitting 15 calories was easy, and while I do not remember my pace, I knew I was pushing harder than the first two rounds.
 I mentioned I was in the zone earlier, but I was really in the zone at this point.
-The goal was 8/7 on the thrusters and I honestly do not remember if that is what I did.
-Now it was make or break time, 9 calories and 9 thrusters and I was done.
+The goal was 8/7 on the thrusters, and I honestly do not remember what I did.
+Now it was make or break time, 9 calories, and 9 thrusters, and I was done.